-- Testing the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements - Reviewing accounting estimates for evidence of management bias, and - Evaluating the business rationale for significant unusual transactions - Testing for capitalisation of revenue spend
+- Testing the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements. - Reviewing accounting estimates for evidence of management bias. - ► Evaluating the business rationale for significant unusual transactions.

 Other financial statement risks